Construction Project Frequently Asked Questions (FAQ)

 Preliminary Project Timeline

-Klingner and Associates has provided the following preliminary timeline for project completion.
+Klingner & Associates and SM Wilson have provided the following preliminary timeline for project completion.
 This timeline is subject to change as project development continues.

 - Primary School construction — May 2019 through June 2020